A long, pleasant wander through Wawayanda State Park on many of the park’s trails, with several stops along Wawayanda Lake.

 The park entrance on the left, about 19 miles since getting on 511.
 This hike starts near the visitor center, there are two small lots.
 Roughly 1.5-1.75 hours from central Jersey.

-Note: Google Maps and GPS software may show several of the trails here as drivable roads… they aren’t.
+Note: Google and GPS software may show several of the trails here as drivable roads… they aren’t.
 It’s allowed on part of Cherry Ridge but you really want one of the main lots.

 Wawayanda charges an entrance fee Memorial – Labor day; which is covered by the NJ State Park Pass.